This post may contain affiliate links.

 Things happen.
 Things are always going to happen.

 But if your “why” is bigger than those “things” that happen, then you’ll always find a way to make it work.

 Think about your reason for wanting start a regular workout routine.
 No-one can come up with a “why” for you, but I’ll give you mine as an example.

 “I workout because it makes me feel good, it boosts my self-confidence, improves my physical and mental health, sets a good example for my son, and hopefully, means that I’ll be around for a long time and able to see my son grow up.”

 My why makes it easy to workout every day, despite the circumstances.
-When my son had HFM, even though we couldn’t go to the gym, I utilized my budget-friendly home gym, completed a few rounds of insanity and got on my yoga mat every morning before he woke up.
+When my son had HFM, even though we couldn’t go to the gym, I utilized my budget-friendly home gym, completed a few rounds of Insanity and got on my yoga mat in the mornings before he woke up.

 Find your why and make sure it’s bigger than any why not that might come up.

 I was never a morning person until I became a mom.
 And if I’m being completely honest I still wouldn’t consider myself a natural morning person, but I have trained myself to be one.